EmaroLab/gesture_based_interface/pose_estimation/README.md

 # pose_estimation

-This project was done for the coursework of SofAr by Marco Lapolla, Marta Lagomarsino, Alessandro Grattarola.
+This project was done for the coursework of Software Architecture by Marco Lapolla, Marta Lagomarsino, Alessandro Grattarola, Federico Tomat.
 The aim of this work is to determine the pose of a human.

 Using the Kinect 360, we would like to locate a human in the environment by estimating the position of his center of mass.